-- 1. Click the triangular icon in the Windows notification area to show hidden icons. - 2.
+- 1. Click the triangular icon in the Windows notification area to show hidden icons.
+Then, right-click the Safely Remove Hardware and Eject Media icon. - 2.
 Select the item you want to remove to stop the card. - 3.
 Press the card to eject it from your computer. - 4.
 Remove the card and store it safely for future use.